Dedexy/FurinaLC/README.md

 As stated in the license, there is no liability.
 This project obviously breaks Limbus Company's terms of service, so if anything happens, just remember that you have been warned.

-Be sure to check out the [Frequently Asked Questions](https://github.com/LEAGUE-OF-NINE/FurinaLC/blob/main/FAQ.md).
+Be sure to check out the [Frequently Asked Questions](https://github.com/Dedexy/FurinaLC/blob/main/FAQ.md).

 ## Getting Started

 This guide is Windows-oriented.
-If you're using Linux, you probably already know how to set things up.
-(I use arch btw.)

 ### Requirements